DARKMOONlite/ros-image-stream-encoder/README.md

 # ros1-image-stream-encoder
-a simple ros Noetic package that allows you to convert an image stream to various media files/outputs using ffmpeg.
-This was for use on a jetson nano for storing multiple image streams to the disk
+a simple ros Noetic package that allows you to convert an image topic to various media files/outputs using the `ffmpeg` library and hardware acceleration.
+This was designed for use on a jetson nano for storing multiple image streams to the disk.

 ### Tested on:
 - `Ubuntu: 20.04`